scgbern/scgpico/content/staff/andreichis/index.md

 #Research Interests
 <div>
-I maintain that integrated development environments (IDEs) have to be moldable, that is, they have to be aware of the application under development and the developerâs tasks and enable rapid and effective customization to new applications and development tasks.
+I maintain that integrated development environments (IDEs) have to be moldable, that is, they have to be aware of the application under development and the developer's tasks and enable rapid and effective customization to new applications and development tasks.
 In my current research I build new solutions that make this vision possible.
 At the moment, as part of the [Glamorous Toolkit](http://gt.moosetechnology.org/) team, I am working on:
 </div>

 -  [Moldable Debugger](http://scg.unibe.ch/research/moldabledebugger): make the creation of domain-specific debuggers an easy and cheap activity;